Skip to content

 .subscribe(this::onLobbyJoin);

-Direct subscribe + manual unsubscribe
+Direct subscribe and manual unsubscribe

 EventSubscription sub = ctx.events().subscribe(PlayerDisconnectedEvent.class, this::onLeave);